GLAUKEN/tds-nosql/README.md

-## This repository contains my practice works of my NoSQL course (mongodb) at ESILV
+## This repository contains my practice works of my NoSQL courses (mongodb) at ESILV

 I developed all queries and documents generation with [Node.js](https://nodejs.org/en/)